ericcombiolab/LRTK/README.md

-# LRTK
-A unified and versatile toolkit for analyzing Linked-Read sequencing data
+# LRTK: a unified ToolKit for Linked-Read sequencing data
 # Overview
  LRTK consist of 4 sections: format conversion of FASTQ files, barcode-aware read alignment, quality control and downstream analysis modules.
 It can accept multiple linked-read format, including sequencing data from 10x genomics, stLFR, and TELL-Seq technologies.
 In the downstream analysis section, LRTK includes a variety of tools to the detect and phase multiple variations, such as SNPs, INDELs, and SVs.